Available in Classic and VPC

 - DER format certificates cannot be used directly and can be converted to PEM using tools like OpenSSL.

 - Authentication fails if the Root CA certificate is included within the chain certificate.
-Ensure to check if the Root CA certificate is included in the chain certificate and exclude it if present.
+Check if the Root CA certificate is included in the chain certificate and exclude it if present.

 - The order of certificates in the chain is important.
-Verify that the chain is structured from the lowest-level certificate to the highest-level certificate.
+Check that the chain is structured from the lowest-level certificate to the highest-level certificate.

 - Check if the uploaded CRL is enabled.

-- Verify that the CRL is correctly mapped with TrustAnchor through CRL OpenAPI.
+- Check that the CRL is correctly mapped with TrustAnchor through CRL OpenAPI.

-- Ensure that the revoked certificate is properly registered in the CRL file.
+- Check that the revoked certificate is properly registered in the CRL file.

 (You can check the revoked certificates within the CRL file using OpenSSL or CRL web tools.)